The REAL Cost of Living in Belgrade, Serbia [2025 Update]

 Belgrade is known as the fun life capital of Europe.
 Extremely cheap and out of the European Union and Schengen area, Serbia – and therefore Belgrade – are a great choice for those looking for a place where their dollars (or euros) go a long way.

 In Belgrade, the cost of living for a single person is around $1,000 per month.
-This will allow you to live comfortably in the city and enjoy life, although if you really want to live like a king, a budget of $1,300 – $1,500 is better.
+This will allow you to live a decent life in the city.
+If you want more wiggle room, consider a budget of around $1,300 – $1,500 per month.

 For today’s article, I am estimating the cost of living in Belgrade for a regular person who wants a bit of comfort, likes to eat out every now and then and go to a club on weekends, but without being completely over the top.